adndvlp/expbuilder/README.md

    ```

 # Development

-To run the client and server, use the following commands:
+To run the application in development mode:

 1. Start the client:
    ```bash
    cd client
    npm run dev
    ```
+   The client will be available at **port 5173** (by default).

 2. Start the server:
    ```bash
    cd server
    node api.js
    ```

-Make sure both client and server are running for full functionality.
+Make sure both processes are running for full functionality.

 # Build Instructions

 To create a production build of the app:

-1. Install dependencies for both client and server:
+1. Install dependencies (if you haven't already):
    ```bash
    cd client
    npm install